dbb/suq/README.md

 actually executing the command (the command will only be printed).
 Example:
 ```
-    % export SUQ\_SIMULATE=1; suq perl -le 'print "foo"'
+    % export SUQ_SIMULATE=1; suq perl -le 'print "foo"'
     su -l -c 'perl -le '\''print "foo"'\' root
     %
 ```
 The default value of all aforementioned ENV variables is undefined.
-Setting a value to '' or 0 will cause it to be ignored (i.e. return it to the default value) except for SUQ_USER, which is treated as a string.
+Setting a value to '' or 0 will cause it to be ignored (i.e. return it to the default value) except for `SUQ_USER`, which is treated as a string.
 To reset it:
 `export SUQ_USER='root'`